Emerson/ember-form-master-2000/README.md

 {{fm-field type='text' value=model.first_name errors=model.errors.first_name}}
 ```

+### Minor Customizations

+If you need to make minor adjustments to classnames of the elements, you can easily override the default initializer with your own.
+The default initializer can be found [here](https://github.com/Emerson/ember-form-master-2000/blob/master/app/initializers/ember-form-master-2000.js), which imports the [initialize method form the addon directory](https://github.com/Emerson/ember-form-master-2000/blob/master/addon/initializers/fm-initialize.js).

+### Major Customizations

+Sometimes you'll want to _really_ customize things.
+In this case you can leverage the power of Ember-CLI and simply override the default templates provided by Ember-Form-Master-2000.

 ### Demo App

 You can see a more holistic example by looking at the [Dummy app](https://github.com/Emerson/ember-form-master-2000/tree/master/tests/dummy/app) that we use to test against.
 The [index.hbs](https://github.com/Emerson/ember-form-master-2000/blob/master/tests/dummy/app/templates/index.hbs) template and the [application route](https://github.com/Emerson/ember-form-master-2000/blob/master/tests/dummy/app/routes/application.js) are of particular interest.